sketchbuch/vsc-workspace-sidebar/README.md

 **(vsc-workspace-sidebar)**

 Adds a sidebar to VSCode that lists Workspaces and lets you open them in the current window or a new window.
-The results are cached for 12 Hours but there is a refresh button that you can click to recollect workspaces at any time.

-Two display modes are available:

-1. List - Can be sorted asc/desc
-2. File Tree - A representation of the file tree to all workspaces.
-Can be collapsed/expanded.

-The currently active workspace is highlighted, or in tree mode, any folder if closed that contains the active workspace
+Two display modes are available, a list view and a file tree view.
+The currently active workspace is highlighted, or in tree mode, any folder if closed that contains the active workspace.
 A search box is provided to allow you to search for a specific Workspace.

+File theme icons can also be displayed.
+For more information see [File Icon Themes](./docs//File%20Icon%20Themes.md).

 ![alt text](https://raw.githubusercontent.com/sketchbuch/vsc-workspace-sidebar/master/docs/images/preview.gif 'Workspace Sidebar Preview')